An example of a typical training day

 Considering switching your ring/text tones to discreet mode would be well received.
 If you need to take an urgent incoming or make an outgoing call please leave the room.
 There will be frequent comfort breaks throughout the day, so if you can make calls during breaks it would be much appreciated by all.

-Tea, Coffee & Bottled Water are freely available.
-Fruit and biscuits are also available during break times.
-A kitchen with fridge, microwave, plates/dishes/cutlery/cups is for your use if you are planning to bring your own lunch.
+A kitchen with fridge, microwave, plates/dishes/cutlery/cups is available for your use as you will need to bring your own packed lunch.
 If you are diabetic and require timed/additional or adjusted breaks please let me know in advance as I can pre-accommodate your needs in class comfort break/lunch break timings.
 During summer months (or when the weather is acceptable) outdoor facilities are available in the garden, such as outdoor furniture for relaxing and making new friends/contacts.

 A couple of parking spaces are available directly on-site, thereafter free off-site (on the road) parking is available with no restrictions.